zen-xu/ghostty/src/shell-integration/README.md

 its normal startup files, which becomes our script's responsibility (along with disabling POSIX mode).

+Because automatic Bash shell integration requires Bash version 4 or later, it must be explicitly enabled (`shell-integration = bash`).

 Bash shell integration can also be sourced manually from `bash/ghostty.bash`.
+This also works for older versions of Bash.

 ### Elvish